Generalized Quasikernels in Digraphs: Main Results

-We suspect that one can extend our approach for \Cref{thm:bipartite} to verify \Cref{quest:smallCycles} for a larger class of bipartite digraphs.
-However, it is not possible to solve \Cref{quest:smallCycles} in full for bipartite digraphs if we continue imposing the additional condition $Q\sub U$ in \Cref{thm:bipartite} (which will turn out to be vital to our proof); see \Cref{append} for some concrete examples of this.
+We suspect that one can extend our approach for \Cref{thm:bipartite} to verify \Cref{quest:smallCycles} for bipartite digraphs with other cycle restrictions.
+However, it is not possible to solve \Cref{quest:smallCycles} in full for bipartite digraphs if we continue imposing the additional condition $Q\sub K$ in \Cref{thm:bipartite} (which will turn out to be vital to our proof); see the arXiv only appendix for some concrete examples of this.